Tuition and Fees

 Access to Harvard athletic facilities is available for an additional fee of $150.
 Athletic passes must be purchased in advance.
 Please contact the Career Discovery Program Manager, Kelly Teixeira Wisnaskas, for additional information.

-Participants who wish to withdraw from the 2015 program will be refunded tuition and housing costs according to the following schedule: withdraws on or before June 12, 2015 — 100% refund; withdraws on or before June 19, 2015 — 50% tuiton/0% housing refund.
-After June 19, 2015, no refund will be given.
+Participants who wish to withdraw from the 2016 program will be refunded tuition and housing costs according to the following schedule: withdraws on or before June 10, 2013 — 100% refund; withdraws on or before June 17, 2016 — 50% tuiton/0% housing refund.
+After June 17, refunds will not be given.

 Financial aid takes into account many factors; however, as a guide, if the applicant and/or parents (if appropriate) have a combined gross income that exceeds $40,000, an award is unlikely.